huggingface/simulate/README.md

 ## Install

-Install Simulate (preferentially in a virtual environment) with a simple `pip install simulate`
+Install Simulate (preferentially in a virtual environment) with a simple `pip install simulate` **Note**: currently requires python 3.9+ as we iron out some issues with pybindings.

 ### Install for contribution (from [CONTRIBUTING.md](CONTRIBUTING.md))